Nico Muhly: Career

 As a first-year master's student at Juilliard at age 22, Muhly began working for Philip Glass as an archivist, and later an editor, conductor, and keyboardist, for eight years.

 Muhly worked in collaboration with Björk on the DVD single "Oceania" in 2004; in 2005, he was commissioned by Colorado Academy, a private school in Colorado, to write a song for the opening of their Fine Arts building.

-In 2006, he released his first album of works, titled Speaks Volumes, and in 2008, his second album, titled Mothertongue.
+In 2006, he scored the series finale for the MTV2 comedy show Wonder Showzen.
+That same year, he released his first album of works, titled Speaks Volumes.
+In 2008, his second album was released, titled Mothertongue.

 In a 2007 interview with Molly Sheridan on NewMusicBox, Muhly explained that while he considers himself a classical music composer, that does not preclude his working in a variety of musical genres: "It's essentially like being from somewhere.
 I feel like I'm very proudly from the classical tradition.
 It's like being from Nebraska.
 Like you are from there if you're from there.
 It doesn't mean that you can't have a productive life somewhere else.
 The notion of your genre being something that you have to actively perform, I think is pretty vile."

 In 2009, Muhly did choral and string quartet arrangements for four of the songs on Brooklyn-based indie rock band Grizzly Bear's third album, Veckatimest, and he worked with Antony and the Johnsons on the albums The Crying Light and Swanlights.

 In 2009 Muhly was co-commissioned with Valgeir Sigurdsson by Works and Process at the Guggenheim to compose the music for Green Aria, A ScentOpera, created and directed by Stewart Matthew, that featured scents as dramatis personae that were streamed from "scent microphones."

 Muhly worked on two commissions for the UK-based Britten Sinfonia, performed in January and February 2010.
 Gilmore International Keyboard Festival commissioned "Drones & Piano" for pianist Bruce Brubaker, which premiered in May 2010.

 Muhly's opera Two Boys, a collaboration with librettist Craig Lucas and directed by Bartlett Sher, premiered in June 2011 at the English National Opera and made its Metropolitan Opera debut on October 21, 2013.
 According to a 2008 New York Times article, the opera is based on a late-1990s British case involving a 14-year-old boy taking on the online identity of women to try to get someone to kill him, without success.
 However, in a 2008 interview with The Advocate, Muhly stated that the opera is based on the true story of an online friendship between two male teenagers, one of whom stabs the other.
 The opera was reworked both before and after its 2011 premiere.
 The first recording of the piece, from the Met production, was released on Nonesuch Records in 2014.